Bugle railway station: History

 The first railway here was a horse-worked line from Par Harbour to "near the Bugle Inn" at Molinnis.
-It was built by Joseph Treffry and opened on 18 May 1847.

 On 1 June 1874 a new line was opened by the Cornwall Minerals Railway.
-Running beyond Par to Fowey, and continuing past Molinnis to join up with another of Treffry's tramways to Newquay.
 A passenger service was introduced on 20 June 1876 when a station with a single platform on the north side of the line was provided at Bugle.
+The station was named after the local Bugle Inn, which opened in 1840.

 The line from Bugle eastwards to Goonbarrow Junction was doubled on 20 July 1930, with the new line passing behind the platform to create an island platform.
 From 29 November 1964 the original line was only used only for freight trains to reach the Carbis branch.
 This meant that all passenger trains now use the 1930 platform face.
 The Carbis branch closed on 25 August 1989 leaving just a single track through the station and all the way to Newquay, which sets the low frequency of train service which is possible on the branch.

+Facilities

+The station only has basic facilities, specifically a waiting shelter, benches and cycle spaces.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.